-For Solvency II reporting, UL and Unum UK SII Group apply IFRS 16: Leases for its leased assets, resulting in a right of use asset of £5.5m and a lease liability of £5.7m being recognised on the SII Balance Sheet.
+For Solvency II reporting, UL applies IFRS 16: Leases for its leased assets, resulting in a right of use asset of £4.8m and a lease liability of £5.1m being recognised on the SII Solo Balance Sheet.

-The lease liability at 31 December 2020 (presented within other liabilities in the SII Balance Sheet) is calculated as the present value of future lease payments at 1 January 2020 less the operating lease expense (reduced for interest) in the year.
+The lease liability at 31 December 2021 (presented within other liabilities in the SII Balance Sheet) is calculated as the present value of future lease payments at 1 January 2021 less the operating lease expense (reduced for interest) in the year.
 The valuation methodology is not considered to be materially different from the market consistent valuation basis.

-The UL financial statements for the year ended 31 December 2020 continue to be prepared on a UK GAAP basis, with the operating lease rental for the year expensed to the Profit and Loss account, and no Balance Sheet impact.
+The operating leases in the UL financial statements for the year ended 31 December 2021 continue to be prepared on a UK GAAP basis, with the operating lease rental for the year expensed to the Profit and Loss account, and no Balance Sheet impact.